zmij/the-towel/README.md

 ### Namespace for the code

-All code will be wrapped in `hgcm` namespace which stands for the name of the course.
+All code will be wrapped in `hgcmp` namespace which stands for the name of the course.

 ### Building the Code